thekeele/keele.codes/README.md

 welcome to the source code for my website [keele.codes](https://keele.codes/)

-my website contains links to various places I hang out on the internet

 my website is built using [elixir-lang](https://elixir-lang.org/) and currently runs sentiment analysis on tweets from twitter

 the following technologies are used: